Manual vs. Automatic Faucets in Office Buildings

 Hygiene Touch-free reduces contamination Handles can harbor pathogens

-Cost & Maintenance Higher upfront; needs sensors/batteries Lower cost, simpler
+Cost & Maintenance Higher upfront; needs sensors and batteries Lower cost, simpler

 Conclusion for Office Buildings